 How to Do the Trap Bar Shrug

-The cable shrug is an excellent exercise to target the traps, plus the rear delts and upper back.
-The cable stack allows for lighter loading, which is beneficial for higher rep sets and methods such as drop sets, tempo, and pauses.
-Unlike the other exercises on this list, the cable maintains constant tension throughout the entire range of motion, meaning more hypertrophy potential.
+The cable shrug is an excellent exercise to target the traps, rear delts, and upper back.
+The cable stack allows for precise loading, which is beneficial for higher rep sets and methods such as drop sets, tempo, and pauses.
+Unlike some of the other exercises on this list, the cable’s constant tension ensures that you fully fatigue the traps throughout their entire range of motion.